cdktf/cdktf-provider-mongodbatlas/docs/streamPrivatelinkEndpoint.go.md

 - *Type:* *string

-Domain name of Confluent cluster.
+When the vendor is `CONFLUENT`, this is the domain name of Confluent cluster.

+When the vendor is `MSK`, this is computed by the API from the provided `arn`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/mongodb/mongodbatlas/1.29.0/docs/resources/stream_privatelink_endpoint#region StreamPrivatelinkEndpoint#region}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/mongodb/mongodbatlas/1.30.0/docs/resources/stream_privatelink_endpoint#region StreamPrivatelinkEndpoint#region}

 ---